splorp/wordpress-comment-blacklist/readme.md

 **HTML Tag Attributes**

 The blacklist is not applied against HTML tag attributes found in comments, only the values assigned to those attributes.
 This means that you cannot include the attribute name, equal sign, or the quote marks as part a keyword.
 For example, the keyword phrase `title="Discount` will not match anything, even if that exact bit of text exists within the content of an HTML formatted comment.
 A keyword consisting of `Discount` should be used instead.
-Other HTML attributes commonly allowed in WordPress comments such as `href`, `cite`, and `datetime` are also ignored.
+Other HTML attributes commonly allowed in WordPress comments such as `href`, `cite`, `rel`, and `datetime` are also ignored.

 **User Agent Strings**